fortify/shared-github/README.md

   `actions/3rdparty/**` before pushing anything, so a compromised `generate.js` (or a compromised npm dependency of it) cannot touch `.github/workflows/**`, `actions/fortify/**`, or `scripts/**`.
+- Consumer pin checks are read-only and do not hold credentials capable of modifying workflow files.
+A future fully automatic PR design would require a narrowly installed GitHub App with workflow-file write permission; that is intentionally not part of the current model.